run-ai/docs/docs/admin/runai-setup/installation-types.md

 In many organizations, Kubernetes is governed by IT compliance rules.
 In this scenario, there are strict access control rules during the installation and running of workloads:

 * OpenShift is secured using _Security Context Constraints_ (SCC).
 The Run:ai installation supports SCC.
-* Kubernetes _Pod Security Policy_ (PSP) has been deprecated by Kubernetes.
-Support for PSP will be removed on Run:ai versions higher than 2.8.
+* Run:ai provides limited support for Kubernetes _Pod Security Admission (PSA)_.
+For more information see [Kubernetes prerequisites](cluster-setup/cluster-prerequisites.md#pod-security-admission).